weinajin/multimodal_explanation/README.md

 │   ├── TumorSim            # Utility function for the tumorgenerator_dataloader.py of the synthetic glioma data.
 Code from http://dx.doi.org/10.1002/mp.14701
-│   ├── MRNet               # Model training and testing for the MRNet dataset on knee lesion classification │   ├── utils               # Utility function for model training │   ├── sh                  # Bash for experiment running │   ├── xai_pipeline.py     # Heatmap explanation generation and evaluation pipeline for the BraTS model │   └── xai_mrnet.py        # Heatmap explanation generation and evaluation pipeline for the MRNet model ├── paper                   # Preprint paper and supplementary materials
+│   ├── MRNet               # Model training and testing for the MRNet dataset on knee lesion classification │   ├── utils               # Utility function for model training │   ├── sh                  # Bash and json files for experiment running │   ├── xai_pipeline.py     # Heatmap explanation generation and evaluation pipeline for the BraTS model │   └── xai_mrnet.py        # Heatmap explanation generation and evaluation pipeline for the MRNet model ├── paper                   # Preprint paper and supplementary materials